 However, some of them were not so lucky as the SEN label may give a temporary signal that a child in academic distress and the label already caused emotional and psychological damage.
 Sean is one example, he was the fifth of seven children who missed out a momentous amount of primary education because of poor parenting though exposure to child abuse and neglect.
 Consequently, led him to become an SEN case.
 Despite his unstable childhood and the SEN label, he displayed an above average level in reading and ignited his fascination with learning through a one to one private tuition by a foster parent who is a teacher.
 However he reinstated into foster care and out of education.
 Eventually, a serious crime landed him a prison sentence.
 This is an obvious example on how negative influences can increase the child’s chance of receiving the SEN label which can eventually exacerbate a child’s likelihood to engage in delinquency and criminality.

-Education institutions continue to apply the SEN label as a quick fix to mask the problems that are endured by pupils, such as child abuse, bullying, those from broken environments, those from ethnic minority backgrounds and those from areas that breeds drugs, alcoholism and anti – social behaviour, in preference to find and use effective methods that would neutralise these problems.
-The special needs label could be viewed as a motivation tool to help them take personal responsibility with the purpose to thrive academically and life in general with the help and support from the right people.
-However on an unconscious level, the SEN, label can be exploited by education authorities with intention to have control over those who are from bottom level of the socio – economic hierarchy.
+Education institutions continue to apply the SEN label as a quick fix to mask the problems that pupils endure, such as child abuse, bullying and victims of unfortunate circumstances endured by those from ethnic minority backgrounds and areas that breed drugs, alcoholism and anti – social behaviour, in preference to find and use effective methods that would neutralise these problems.
+The special needs label could be seen as a motivation tool to help them take personal responsibility with the intention to thrive academically and life in general with the help and support from the right people.
+At the same time it leaves a permanent scar on their sense of self worth and self esteem.
+On an unconscious level, the SEN, label can be exploited by education authorities with intention to have control over those who are from bottom level of the socio – economic hierarchy.